 The Ultimate Protection!

-Even better wall insulation is achieved by an insulation kit for interior walls - NEW FOR 2020 - NOW INCLUDED WITH ALL RESIDENTIAL CABINS!.
+Even better wall insulation is achieved by adding timber cladding to all exterior walls - INCLUDED WITH ALL OUR RESIDENTIAL CABINS!

-The kit creates a gap between the outer solid log wall and the interior of the cabin, allowing for insulation bats to be placed in between these two timber layers.
-This insulation kit was developed for the harsher European climates, but it will certainly help keeping your timber log home at a very comfortable temperature all year round - especially in Australian tropical regions or the colder High Country.
+The cladding creates a vented air gap between the outer t&g boards, followed by an breathable membrane, covering a 95mm space that is created by 95mm studs screwed into the inner solid log wall.
+Insulation bats are placed in between the studs.
+This additional insulation layer was developed for the harsher European climates, but it will certainly help keeping your timber log home at a very comfortable temperature all year round - especially in Australian tropical regions or the colder High Country.

 Also important to note is that as of 1 May 2019 the "National Construction Code" (NCC) introduced new rules with regards to single skin residential dwellings - this was meant to address the new trend of shipping container homes that have huge problems with condensation.

 Of course this rule should NOT apply to solid timber log walls, as they are a superior insulator and absorb and expel moisture as needed - same with heat or cold.
-Unfortunately, the NCC makes no difference between timber and steel or aluminium etc, so log cabins are currently forced into being built using an internal insulation kit.
+Unfortunately, the NCC makes no difference between timber and steel or aluminium etc, so log cabins are currently forced into being built using double skin outer walls.